artefactory/xhec-mlops-crashcourse-2024/lessons/02-model-deployment/README.md

 #### 7 - Test your app

-Using the appropriate Docker commands you should be able to get the same result as in part 2.
+Using the appropriate Docker commands, you should be able to get the same result as in part 2.

 ### *[Optional] Part 3*